LogIntelligence/PreLog/README.md

 ### B. Pre-training

+To verify the contributions of pre-training, we leverage the model architecture of PreLog to train a model from scratch (w/o pre-training) for anomaly detection.

 #### B1.
 Results on stable logs

 |  Dataset   |   Metric   | PreLog (w/ Pre-training) | PreLog (w/o Pre-training) |